the episode

 Lynn McLarty: We don’t deserve very much.
 I’m telling you.

-John McLarty: So true forgiveness should restore and and make loving attitudes flourish.
+John McLarty: So true forgiveness should restore and make loving attitudes flourish.

 Lynn McLarty: Right.

 Kimberly Faith: You know?
-And the example you gave us is good mom, and it’s it’s what I think we have to do in order to live in this cycle of mercy is that we have to be constantly thanking God for all the blessings that he has given us, his blessings of mercy to us.
-Because once you start counting those blessings of mercy, you wanna give them away.
-You you can’t keep them to yourself.
-And that’s when you like, on you used the example of a rich man.
+And the example you gave us is good mom, and it’s what I think we have to do in order to live in this cycle of mercy is that we have to be constantly thanking God for all the blessings that he has given us, his blessings of mercy to us.
+Because once you start counting those blessings of mercy, you want to give them away.
+You can’t keep them to yourself.
+And that’s when you like, you used the example of a rich man.

 You know?
 Well, that person probably won’t listen.
 Right?
 I’ll never forget a story.
-I I had a a guy come to my office.
+I had a guy come to my office.

 He’s very, very wealthy.
-And, and the holy spirit during and he had a just pretty minimal legal problem.
+And he had just a pretty minimal legal problem.
 You know?
 But he was concerned about it.
-And the whole time he was talking to me, I just the holy spirit was like, you need to talk to him about his soul.
+And the whole time he was talking to me, I just, the holy spirit was like, you need to talk to him about his soul.

 And he was intimidating.
 It was intimidating.
 You know?
 It’s like, oh, I really want him as a client.
-I don’t really wanna, you know, do the religious thing, and he might not wanna be, you know, blah blah blah.
+I don’t really want to, you know, do the religious thing, and he might not want to be, you know, blah blah blah.

-Kimberly Faith: So it’s it’s really in in this beatitude, I feel like it’s opened up, an entirely different dimension of attitude for me.
-And and this was so amazing about these this beatitude study.
+Kimberly Faith: So it’s really in this beatitude, I feel like it’s opened up, an entirely different dimension of attitude for me.
+And this was so amazing about this beatitude study.
 It’s like, God says, okay.
-There are these multifaceted attitudes you should be developing, you know, that are gonna open up the blessings of heaven to you.
+There are these multifaceted attitudes you should be developing, you know, that are going to open up the blessings of heaven to you.
 And one of them is mercy.

 You need to be in the cycle of mercy, Kim.
 It doesn’t matter who the person is.
 You need to be thinking about, is there some mercy that you can share with this person because you’ve got it overflowing?